taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 ## Inject Stores

 So far, the application passes down the store from the React entry point via props to its child components.
 They are already passed down more than one layer.
 However, the store(s) could be used directly in the components by using them directly (when accessible in the file).
 They are only observable state.
 Since MobX is not opinionated about where to put state, the observable state, in this case stores, could live anywhere.
-But as mentioned, the book tries to give an opionated approach as best practice.
+But as mentioned, the book tries to give an opinionated approach as best practice.

-The [mobx-react](https://github.com/mobxjs/mobx-react) library provides you with two helpers to pass the observable state implictly down to the components (via React`s context) rather than passing them through every component layer explictly.
+The [mobx-react](https://github.com/mobxjs/mobx-react) library provides you with two helpers to pass the observable state implicitly down to the components (via React`s context) rather than passing them through every component layer explicitly.

-The first helper is the `Provider` component that passes down all the neccessary observable states down.
+The first helper is the `Provider` component that passes down all the necessary observable states down.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~